Your DGSOM, Your Community

 • Represent a uniting front for physicians, medical students, nurses, public health students, and other healthcare professionals throughout our campus to comprehensively address this issue from a public health standpoint.

-• Student Coordinators: George Daghlian, Sean Pianka, David Zarrin
+• Student Coordinators: George Daghlian, David Zarrin

 • Student Advisors: Justin Lee, Cindy Liu

-• Faculty Advisor: Clarence Braddock, MD
+• Faculty Advisor: TBD

 Sling Health at UCLA was founded in 2017 by medical students at the David Geffen School of Medicine at UCLA.
 It began as an informal health technology incubator with the vision of empowering medical students to solve relevant issues in healthcare.
 In the first year, we supported two teams: one focused on developing a tool to streamline pediatric care coordination for the most vulnerable children within UCLA Health, and another developing a meal kit delivery service to use food as medicine for pressing chronic conditions like diabetes.
 In the second year, the health technology incubator at UCLA merged with the national Sling Health network founded by medical students at Washington University in St. Louis to become Sling Health at UCLA.